pongib/365DaysOfLearning/README.md

 **TIL**: Learn Bigquery Best practice and watch hand on abount query stream data.
 Learn concept for example Partition, Cluster and way to import multi TB scale with arvo file format and learn about nested for read performace and some monitor and logging via Stackdriver.

 **Thoughts**: Try new learning method not pause just learn as smooth as possible and try to understand it.
 It good for not strugle when look for video but less confident that I know it 100%.
 I will test my understand via quiz tomorrow.

+## Day 17: Jan 18, 2020

+**TIL**: I join webinar about what is data engineer and learn that Apache Airflow (Cloud Composer) is very important tool for ETL tool.
+When I just curios how it different form Dataflow and found out it next level of Dataflow with have schedule time because in real life data pipeline is suppose to be automate and not manual and also have triggle condition when face senario not like cronjob but anytime that event occur.
+And suggest form webinar is when want to by data-engineer you need to get your hand dirty not just learn form video also tooling is move very fast better tool will come and you need to know it.
+I was pass quiz about Bigquery with one wrong answer.

+**Thoughts**: This learning method is work but I need to focus more on it.
+I will mix between new and old, don't slow my brain with pause so much and let it flow and review it again in different time.
+And suggest form webinar I will find my project to do it maybe coperate with my real work.